QBE LMI's privacy assurance

 - administer or vary any lenders' mortgage insurance cover provided, including dealing with claims, recovery of proceeds and enforcing the mortgage in the place of the mortgage lender

-- conduct risk assessment and management involving securitisation, credit scoring, portfolio analysis, reporting, fraud prevention and claim recovery, and
+- conduct risk assessment and management involving securitisation, credit scoring, portfolio analysis, reporting, fraud prevention and claim recovery

-- comply with legislative and regulatory requirements including the Privacy Act and the Insurance Contracts Act 1984 (Cth) as amended from time to time.
+- comply with legislative and regulatory requirements including the Privacy Act, CR Code and the Insurance Contracts Act 1984 (Cth) as amended from time to time.

 Who your credit information may be disclosed to